Eclane-Okenyo/Bike-Sales-Analysis-Dashboard/README.md

 - Calculated key KPIs such as purchase rate, average income, and age.
 - Built PivotTables to analyze purchase trends by gender, region, and marital status.
 - Designed charts and dashboards to visualize insights.
-- Documented findings and structured the project for easy sharing on GitHub.
+- Documented findings and structured the project for easy sharing.

 ## Dashboard